Joes, Colorado

-Joes is a census-designated place (CDP) and post office in and governed by Yuma County, Colorado, United States.
-The Joes post office has the ZIP Code 80822.
-At the United States Census 2010, the population of the Joes CDP was 80, while the population of the 80822 ZIP Code Tabulation Area was 260 including adjacent areas.
+Joes is a census-designated place (CDP) in Yuma County, Colorado, United States.
+As of the United States Census 2020, its population was 82.

 History

 The Joes post office has been in operation since 1912.
+The post office has the ZIP Code 80822.
 The community was named for the fact a share of the first settlers were named Joe.

 Geography

 The Joes CDP has an area of 5.408 km2, including 0.007 km2 of water.
 Joes is home to Liberty High School.